-As we have done in the past, in 2021 we engaged in extensive shareholder outreach.
+As we have done in the past, in 2023 we engaged in extensive shareholder outreach.
 In our meetings and other engagement with shareholders, we primarily discussed feedback on our executive compensation program, financial performance, corporate governance initiatives, use of equity compensation, sustainability and other matters.
 The feedback we received from our shareholders included the following, which informed Board actions throughout the course of the year:

-- Support for our commitment to shareholder engagement and our response to feedback. - ✓ Understanding of the costs and benefits of investing in talent, especially at the most senior levels of revenue producing professionals, in our human capital intensive business. - ✓ Understanding of the benefits of using equity compensation to attract and retain talent, and the purpose of our broad-based equity compensation program coupled with share repurchases and other anti-dilutive actions. - ✓ Appreciation of our commitment to manage the dilutive impact of equity grants to employees. - ✓ Support of our continued focus on alignment of pay and performance and appreciation of our views regarding the need for a non-formulaic compensation and incentive framework. - ✓ Recognition of our consistent performance and demonstrated commitment to creating shareholder value over the long term. - ✓ Appreciation of how our core values inform our business strategy and culture, including support of our employee development programs and community involvement.
+- ✓ Support for our commitment to shareholder engagement and our response to feedback. - ✓ Understanding of the costs and benefits of investing in talent, especially at the most senior levels of revenue producing professionals, in our human capital intensive business. - ✓ Appreciation of our broad-based equity compensation program coupled with share repurchases and other anti-dilutive actions, together with an understanding of the benefits of using equity compensation to attract and retain talent. - ✓ Appreciation of our commitment to manage the dilutive impact of equity grants to employees. - ✓ Support of our continued focus on alignment of pay and performance.

+- ✓ Recognition of our consistent performance and demonstrated commitment to creating shareholder value over the long term. - ✓ Appreciation of how our core values inform our business strategy and culture, including support of our employee development programs and community involvement.

-In particular, during our shareholder outreach in 2021, our shareholders were interested in discussing our broad-based equity compensation program, and understanding the purpose and mechanics of our anti-dilutive actions, including our share repurchase program.
-Our shareholders were also interested in understanding more about the firm's efforts to address key sustainability and ESG matters, such as diversity, equity and inclusion.
-We are committed to improving our disclosure regarding our sustainability efforts, including the firm's commitment to promoting diversity, equity and inclusion.
-We encourage our shareholders to read our Sustainability Report, including this year's update, regarding our efforts on these matters.
+During our shareholder outreach in 2023, our shareholders were interested in, among other things, discussing our broad-based equity compensation program and understanding the purpose and mechanics of our anti-dilutive actions, including our share repurchase program.
+In particular, our shareholders were focused on the rationale for our use of equity compensation and why our program differs from that of many other similarly sized publicly traded financial services companies.
+Our shareholders were also interested in understanding more about the Board's approach to evaluating Board composition, together with the firm's efforts to address key sustainability matters.
+To that end, we encourage our shareholders to read our upcoming 2024 Sustainability Report regarding our efforts on these matters, which builds on our previous reports in 2023, 2022 and 2021.